See and recognize the methods used to intercept passwords and how to protect yourself.

 Η social engineering (Social Engineering) is essentially phishing in the real world.

 A key part of any safety audit is assessing what the workforce understands.
-For example, a security will call the business it audits, doing the job a malicious fraudster would do.
+For example, a security company will call the business they audit, doing the work that a malicious fraudster would do.

 The "attacker" tells the person on the phone that they are the new office support team and need the latest password for something specific.
 An unsuspecting person might hand over the keys without a second thought.